On Signed Network Games with Binary Actions

 is a non-empty, globally BR-stable subset of Nash equilibria, thus proving point (ii) of the claim. \end{IEEEproof}

-\begin{remark} In the special case of a network coordination game, i.e., when the network $\mc G$ is unsigned, Proposition \ref{prop:stability} provides sufficient conditions for consensus strategy profiles $\pm\1$ to be Nash equilibria and form a globally BR-reachable set.
+\begin{remark} In the special case of a network coordination game, i.e., when the network $\mc G$ is unsigned, Proposition \ref{prop:stability} provides sufficient conditions for consensus \tcb{action profile}s $\pm\1$ to be Nash equilibria and form a globally BR-reachable set.
 In this setting, the assumptions reduce to the following two conditions: (a) that $\mc G_{\mc R}$ is $(h^-,h^+)$-indecomposable; and (b) that $w_i>|h_i|$ for every $i$ in $\mc V$.
-Condition (a) ensures that no coexistent Nash equilibrium exists, while condition (b) ensures that both consensus strategy profiles $\pm\1$ are strict Nash equilibria.
-We notice that in this case conditions (a) and (b) are not just sufficient but also necessary for the set $\{\pm\1\}$ of consensus strategy profiles to be globally BR-stable. \end{remark}
+Condition (a) ensures that no coexistent Nash equilibrium exists, while condition (b) ensures that both consensus \tcb{action profile}s $\pm\1$ are strict Nash equilibria.
+We notice that in this case conditions (a) and (b) are not just sufficient but also necessary for the set $\{\pm\1\}$ of consensus \tcb{action profile}s to be globally BR-stable. \end{remark}

 We now present the following result extending Proposition \ref{prop:stability} to cases when $\mc G_{\mc R}$ is structurally balanced rather than unsigned.